vegaprotocol/specs/protocol/0051-product.md

 * **Explicit value:** for example a number (0.1, 500, ...), date, duration, string, list of values, etc. that is specified when the Product is created along with the Instrument and Market.

-* **Data source reference:** this is a reference as defined in the [Data Sourcing Framework]() [TODO: reference once merged] for a value or stream of values which will be used by the Product logic.
+* **Data source reference:** this is a reference as defined in the [Data Sourcing Framework](./0045-data-sourcing.md) for a value or stream of values which will be used by the Product logic.

-* **Settlement asset:** settlement asset parameters may either be one of more single asset references [TODO: link asset framework], e.g. ("base_asset" and "quote_asset" or "settlement_asset" if there's just one), or in the case of a more advanced product could be a single parameter that holds a list of assets, which may or may not have a required length.
+* **Settlement asset:** settlement asset parameters may either be one of more single [asset references](./0040-asset-framework.md), e.g. ("base_asset" and "quote_asset" or "settlement_asset" if there's just one), or in the case of a more advanced product could be a single parameter that holds a list of assets, which may or may not have a required length.

 ### Changing product parameters